zeromq/netmq/docs/actor.md

 ## Multi threaded application using shared data structure

-A fairly common thing to do is have multiple threads running to speed things up, but then you realise that your threads need to mutate the state of some shared data structure, so then you have to involve threading synchronization primitives (most commonly <code>lock(..)</code> statements, to create your user defined critical sections).
+A fairly common thing to do is have multiple threads running to speed things up, but then you realise that your threads need to mutate the state of some shared data structure, so then you have to involve threading synchronization primitives (most commonly `lock(..)` statements, to create your user defined critical sections).
 This will work, but now you are introducing artificial delays due to having to wait for the lock to be released so you can run Thread X’s code.

 <br/>